Encyclopedia of Triangle Centers

 The Encyclopedia of Triangle Centers (ETC) is an online list of thousands of points or "centers" associated with the geometry of a triangle.
 This resource is hosted at the University of Evansville.
 It started from a list of 400 triangle centers published in the 1998 book Triangle Centers and Central Triangles by Clark Kimberling.

-As of 19 May 2025, the list identifies 68,547 triangle centers and is managed cooperatively by an international team of geometry researchers.
+As of 10 February 2026, the list identifies 71,392 triangle centers and is managed cooperatively by an international team of geometry researchers.
 The encyclopedia is integrated into Geogebra.

 Each point in the list is identified by an index number of the form X(n) —for example, X(1) is the incenter.
 The information recorded about each point includes its trilinear and barycentric coordinates and its relation to lines joining other identified points.
 Links to The Geometer's Sketchpad diagrams are provided for key points.
 The encyclopedia also includes a glossary of terms and definitions.

 Each point in the list is assigned a distinct name.
 In cases where no particular name arises from geometrical or historical considerations, the name of a star is used instead.
 For example, the 770th point in the list is named point Acamar.

+The encyclopedia is presented in parts (Part 1, Part 2, etc.).
+As of 12 August 2026, there are 37 Parts.
+In order to enable searching for names, terms, and sources across all the Parts, a Guide to Preambles in the Encyclopedia of Triangle Centers was made accessible in August 2026.